 All acceleration values are fed to the four ADIRU processors, which process the values measured by the six accelerometers and solve a set of linear regression equations to estimate the body linear acceleration.
 Each ADIRU processor consists of six aperiodic consumers and a periodic publisher.
+See Sidebar 2 for a brief overview of the regression principle.
 It should be noted that if a processor is aware of a fault in one of the accelerometers it can ignore that particular observation and use the other 5 for performing regression.
-The following equations present the predicted acceleration values along the body axes, derived by solving the regression equations using all six accelerometers: $\hat{a_x} = -0.19a_1 + 0.19a_2 - 0.30a_3 - 0.49a_4 - 0.30a_5 + 0.11a_6$, $\hat{a_y} = -0.17a_1 - 0.43a_2 - 0.40a_3 + 0.08a_4 - 0.03a_5 - 0.34a_6$, and $\hat{a_z} = +0.43a_1 + 0.17a_2 - 0.03a_3 + 0.08a_4 - 0.40a_5 - 0.34a_6$.
+The following equations present the nominal acceleration estimate derived by solving the regression equations using all six accelerometers : $a_x = -0.19a_1 + 0.19a_2 - 0.30a_3 - 0.49a_4 - 0.30a_5 + 0.11a_6$, $a_y = -0.17a_1 - 0.43a_2 - 0.40a_3 + 0.08a_4 - 0.03a_5 - 0.34a_6$, and $a_z = +0.43a_1 + 0.17a_2 - 0.03a_3 + 0.08a_4 - 0.40a_5 - 0.34a_6$.

 The output of each ADIRU processor is the body axis data and is published every second to the three voter components.
 The voters consume these data with three consumers.
 Each voter uses a median algorithm to choose the middle values and outputs it to the display component.

-Deployment: Fig. 1 also shows the deployment.
-Each accelerometer is deployed on a separate partition in an ARINC-653 module.
+Deployment: Fig. 5 also shows the deployment.
+Each accelerometer is deployed on a separate partition in an ARINC 653 module.
 Module schedule is also shown.
 ADIRU processors are deployed on 4 partitions on one module.
 A pair of a voter and a display unit shares a single partition on the last module.
-The ACF ensures that all modules run in a synchronized manner with the specified system-wide hyper period of 1 second.
+The ARINC Component Framework ensures that all modules run in a synchronized manner with the specified system-wide hyper period of 1 second.
 At the start of each hyper period a controller sends a synchronization message to each module manager, which executes the module schedule.
 This is similar to the technique in the TTP/A protocol [21].